60dimension/IELTS-Vocabularies/Vocabulary03.md

 Do you have a facsimile?

-There is insufficient space for enlargement of the buildings.
+There is insufficient space for the enlargement of the buildings.

 She has always been the family solicitor.